Dre Campbell Farm

 1. Diatomaceous Earth (DE)

-Diatomaceous earth is effective at all stages of the Mexican bean beetle’s life cycle.
-However, the most productive time to use it is at the pest’s larval stage, when the product is capable of cutting through the soft bodies of the pests.
+Diatomaceous earth is effective at all Mexican bean beetle life cycle stages.
+However, the most productive time to use it is at the pest’s larval stage, when the product can cut through the pests’ soft bodies.

-However, you’ll need to reapply after a rain shower or garden watering.
+However, you must reapply after a rain shower or garden watering.

 2. Neem Oil